matthew-w-lee/sec_database_parser/README.md

 ```bash
     docker-compose up
 ```
-* Run the migrate script (location below) using the docker exec command to do an inital migration of the database.
+* Run the migrate script using the docker exec command below to do an inital migration of the database.
 The container for Django app should be named sec_database_parser_openedgar_1 as set forth below.

 ```bash